benmvp/benmvp.com/talks.md

 ### Flexing your Flexbox muscles

 > Building linear layouts in CSS has been hard.
 Tables are bad, inline-block has quirks, and floats are insufficient.
 Thankfully the CSS flexible box layout module, aka Flexbox, enables us to elegantly solve our layout problems.
 While the specification has been around for over four years, increased browser support has finally pushed Flexbox mainstream.
 Even Bootstrap and Foundation have included it in the latest versions of their layout systems.
 Let's deep dive into Flexbox: what it is, why you should use it, how it's configured, and where it's most useful.

+### Help!
+My React app is slowwwww! 🐢

+> React’s sophisticated reconciler (aka the “Virtual DOM”) makes updates to the UI feel fast because it optimizes interactions with the DOM.
+As a result, we no longer have to worry about how to transition our UI from one state to the next.
+However, the reconciler is not a silver bullet; even the new Fiber Reconciler.
+Our React apps can still get sluggish, especially as they grow in size and data.
+Let’s discuss some causes for slow-downs and tools to diagnose problems so that we can speed up our apps.

 ### Isomorphic React sans Node??